New Bathroom Cost

 • If you're making a room that was not a bathroom previously into an additional bathroom for your home.

-To help you get a rough idea of the differences in cost for different sizes of bathrooms and for different finishes, see the comparison tables below.
+To help you get a rough idea of the differences in cost for different sizes of bathrooms and different finishes, take a look at the following:

 Bathroom Size Average Cost